Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 8 Juni 2025 06.27.16 UTC
+- WIB: Minggu, 8 Juni 2025 09.25.37 UTC
-- WITA: Minggu, 8 Juni 2025 07.27.16 UTC
+- WITA: Minggu, 8 Juni 2025 10.25.37 UTC
-- WIT: Minggu, 8 Juni 2025 08.27.16 UTC
+- WIT: Minggu, 8 Juni 2025 11.25.37 UTC

 Kutipan Inspiratif:
-"Nature is full of infinite causes that have never occurred in experience."
+"It's not the size of the dog in the fight, but the size of the fight in the dog."

-Kategori: nature
+Kategori: motivational